Ryan Travis

-Ryan Travis (born January 18, 1989) is an American football fullback who is currently a free agent.
+Ryan Travis (born January 18, 1989) is an American football fullback.
 He played college football at West Liberty University, where he was a consensus first-team Division II All-American in both 2009 and 2010.
 He led Division II in receptions in his senior year, while also tying the Division II season record for touchdowns by a tight end.
 He finished his college career as the fifth leading all-time Division II receiver.
-Undrafted in the 2011 NFL Draft, Travis played with the Seattle Seahawks in the 2011 preseason before being waived.
+Undrafted in the 2011 NFL draft, Travis played with the Seattle Seahawks in the 2011 preseason before being waived.